Treboder/WebAppMonitoringUbuntu/README.md

    Grafana Dashboards are exposed to port :3000
    Login works with user:admin nad password:admin.
-   After login, go to "Configuration" and add our Prometheus server as new data source As a quickstart to import the following dashboards:
+   After login, go to "Configuration" and add our Prometheus server as new data source As a quickstart to import the following dashboards with their IDs:
    * 11074 and/or 1860 visualizing node exporter metrics
    * 7587 visualizing blackbox exporter metrics

-## 4.6.
-SETUP DEMO ALERTING RULES

 # 5. REFERENCES